The Comprehensive Guide to Voluntary Administration (Updated 2021)

 The outcome of the voluntary administration will obviously impact your interest in the company, but you won’t be getting updates from the voluntary administrator as he or she isn’t obligated to contact you.
 However, if you want to obtain as much information as you can, you can purchase from ASIC Business Centre minutes of creditors’ meetings and of any committee meetings, along with lists of receipts and payments.

 ASIC requires the administrators to lodge these documents with ASIC on a regular basis, so if you can’t obtain any information directly from the company, this might be your best option.
+It is important for investors and shareholders to understand the potential impact of insolvency.

 Investors are different to shareholders